k2view-academy/K2View-Academy/articles/k2verify/k2verify_01_configurations/01_3_verify_settings.md

 The **Advanced Settings** tab on the Settings page controls global parameters that apply across all tasks.
 These govern how Verify handles errors and how it sizes partitions.

+**Error Handling Thresholds:**

+These parameters control how Verify responds when records fail during execution.
+Rather than stopping immediately at the first failure, Verify evaluates failures against configurable thresholds, giving you the flexibility to tolerate a certain level of discrepancy before halting the process.
+This is useful when verifying large datasets where a small percentage of mismatches is acceptable and should not interrupt the full run, or conversely, when a certain percentage of records are failing due to comparison failures and you want to stop execution early rather than continue processing a fundamentally flawed dataset.

 <table>
   <thead>
     <tr>